cosmos/cosmos-sdk/x/accounts/defaults/lockup/README.md

 ### DelayedLockup

-The delayed vesting account unlocks all tokens at a specific time.
+The delayed lockup account unlocks all tokens at a specific time.
 The account can receive coins and send coins.
 The account can be used to lock coins for a long period of time.

 ```go
 type DelayedLockingAccount struct {